c3po c3po Droid Prop Wearable Costume Replica, by TK409 - c3poBuilders.com

 Recommendation Update

 M & M Metalizing in southern CA does NOT want C-3PO projects, so don't contact them.
-Last month I had recommended them, after they estimated $350 to chrome 35 pieces.
+Originally I had recommended them, after they estimated $350 to chrome 35 pieces.
 After it arrived in LA the estimate jumped to $1500, then to $3500!
 They said it's just too much work.
-I apologize to those who followed the recommendation and called them.
 Mike at M&M said he got a ton of calls about C-3PO chroming.

 Soft Parts: